 Google has cracked down on FAQs; make sure they answer what people want to know, are relevant, and aren’t biased (absolutely no affiliate links).
-Google has other guidelines for adding FAQ rich snippets, like making sure all FAQ content is visible to your users, avoiding advertising, and not allowing users to submit alternative answers.
+Google has other guidelines for adding FAQ rich snippets like making sure all FAQ content is visible to users, avoiding advertising, and not allowing users to submit alternative answers.
 It’s worth going through their documentation.

 What Are FAQ Rich Snippets?